NatNight99/english-for-designers/04_tone of voice/first_draft.md

 So here are a few which I think are pretty good at what they are trying to sell:

 1. Ikea - they are very down to earth, accesible for anyone.
 Their webpages are really well made, they are practival, friendly and welcoming.
 2. Wacom - is more reserved yet offer a lot of good tips and learning tutorials for creative people.
-They have well designed web full that goes well with their products and skillset their users might find helpful.
+They have well designed web that goes well with their products and skillset of their users might find helpful.
 3. Wendy’s and Duolingo - those brands are not very familiar to me but from what I know about them is their up to date and quick witted style of humor from their social media.
-I kind of like their cheesy and quick style of humor.
-They are more suited for people that spend their timeo on the internet and they know what’s up.
+I kind of like how cheeky they are.
+They are more suited for people that spend their time on the internet and they know what’s up.
 I also like, how they can be daring and playful with their audience.
 And also Wendy’s have a pretty funny rivalry with other fast food company and I find it pretty hilarious.

 ## Tone of Voice